Thomasites

-The Thomasites were a group of 600 American teachers who traveled from the United States to the newly occupied territory of the Philippines on the U.S. Army Transport Thomas.
+The Thomasites were a group of 600 American teachers who traveled from the United States to the newly occupied territory of the Philippines on the US Army Transport Thomas.
 The group included 346 men and 180 women, hailing from 43 different states and 193 colleges, universities, and normal schools.
 The term 'Thomasites' has since expanded to include any teacher who arrived in the first few years of the American colonial period of the Philippines.

 Thomas carried nearly 500 Thomasites, who arrived in Manila in August 1901.
 They represented 192 institutions, including Harvard (19), Yale (15), Cornell (13), University of Chicago (8), University of Michigan (24), University of California (25), Albion College (1), Alma College (2), Kalamazoo College (1), the Michigan State Normal School at Ypsilanti (now Eastern Michigan University) (6), and Olivet College (3).

-Foundation, purpose and etymology
+Foundation, purpose, and etymology

 The Thomasites arrived in the Philippines on August 21, 1901, to establish a new public school system, to teach basic education, and to train Filipino teachers, with English as the medium of instruction.
 Adeline Knapp, Thomasite and author of The Story of the Philippines, said:

 Philippines had enjoyed a public school system since 1863, when a Spanish decree first introduced public elementary education in the Philippines.
 The Thomasites, however, expanded and improved the public school system and switched to English as the medium of instruction.

 The name Thomasite was derived from the United States Army Transport Thomas which brought the educators to the shores of Manila Bay.
 Although two groups of new American graduates arrived in the Philippines before Thomas, the name Thomasite became the designation of all pioneer American teachers simply because Thomas had the largest contingent.
 Later batches of American teachers were also dubbed Thomasites.